The death of a pet who has been a faithful companion leaves a hole in your heart.

 You may experience the same symptoms of grief as you would if a family member died.
 Tears, lack of energy or motivation, anger, guilt, sadness may be all part of the grieving process for you.

 1. Create a memorial book of pictures that include your beloved pet.
 Add journaling to the pages to recall special times you had together.
+Share your book with a friend who will listen with compassion as you express your memories and feelings.

 2. Talk with a pet-loving friend about your loss.
 Share with your friend the things you miss about your pet as well as any regrets you have.